-Spring (1).
+Spring even-numbered years.
+(1).
 Leslie.

 This course is designed to explore the foundations of current policies requiring assessment of outcomes of undergraduate education.
 It develops an historical and theoretical foundation for conceptualizing "outcomes" of undergraduate education.
 Problems - theoretical, technical, and policy - in the assessment of outcomes are considered.